Public URL Configuration

 The Public URL configuration in LiquidFiles is available in Admin → System → Hostname & Public URL and looks like:

-From the top, the System Hostname is the Internal hostname of the system, which is used for things like naming backups and similar, it's not exposed externally.
+The System Hostname is the Internal hostname of the system, which is used for things like naming backups and similar, it's not exposed externally.
 You can set this to the same as the Public Hostname if you want.

-The Force Protocol Settings determines what happens when someone connects to the system using the non-preferred method, i.e. what should happen if someone connects using HTTP and you have selected the Public URL to be HTTPs.
+The Protocol Settings determines what happens when someone connects to the system using the non-preferred method, i.e. what should happen if someone connects using HTTP and you have selected the Public URL to be HTTPs.
 There's three settings:

 |Force HTTPs||In this mode, all traffic is forced to use https.
 Connections on http will be instantly redirected to https.
 This is the default.||

 |Force HTTP||All traffic is forced to use http.
 Connections on https will be instantly redirected to http.|

-|Permit either HTTP or HTTPs||With this setting, LiquidFiles does not care if users use HTTP or HTTPs, this is the preferred setting when using a Reverse Proxy with LiquidFiles.|
+|Permit either HTTP or HTTPs||With this setting, LiquidFiles does not care if users use HTTP or HTTPs, this is a typical setting when using a Reverse Proxy with LiquidFiles.|

-Force Hostname in URLs
+4: Hostname in URLs